jasonbayton/11ty/_src/android/android-14-work-profile-behaviour.md

   order: 2000
 layout: base.njk
 ---
-From Android 14, the way the work profile "turns off" changes.
+From Android 14, the behaviour when pausing a work profile is changing.

 ## What’s changing